10 Ways Older Adults Can Meet New People and Make Friends in 2022

 For example, you can have members all read the same book or watch the same movie before a meeting.
 Then, everyone will discuss their thoughts during the book club.
 Or, one member could lead the club discussing some book recommendations that the other members can read on their own, and others can chime in with their favorites books too!

 Gardening is a great way to keep busy and purposeful throughout their day, especially when you have friends to share it with.
-Look for local co-ops, Community Gardens, or even head to your local flower and the Farm Center to see if they have any gardening activities you could join.
+Look for local co-ops, Community Gardens, or even head to your local flower or farm center to see if they have any gardening activities you could join.

 In addition to meeting new people, gardening is traditionally associated with lower blood pressure, reduced stress, and even boosted self esteem.
 Enjoy lovely scenery, a beautiful, natural scent, and find friendship in caring for something each day.